shik1966/Thesis/defense_presentation_slides.md

 - **Simple Policy**: Increased errors (2.48-4.55 voxels) reveal typical boundary issues
 - **Key Insight**: Average boundary deviation doubles under realistic conditions
 - **Clinical Reality**: Consistent boundary inaccuracy across tumor types

+Part 2

+**Box 1: Precision, Recall, and Specificity**
+- **Precision**: Highest for Tumor Core, meaning its positive predictions are most reliable, but it also has the lowest recall—so it misses more true tumor pixels.
+Enhancing Tumor achieves the best recall, detecting most of the actual tumor, while Edema lags behind in both precision and recall.
+All classes have very high specificity, reflecting the dominance of background pixels in the images.
+- **Interpretation**: High precision means few false alarms, high recall means few missed tumors, and high specificity means the model rarely mistakes healthy tissue for tumor.
+The trade-off between precision and recall is especially clear for Tumor Core (conservative but under-sensitive) and Edema (hardest to segment overall).

+**Box 2: Truth Values (TP, FP, FN, TN)**
+- **True Positives (TP)**: Edema has the highest count, followed by Enhancing Tumor and Tumor Core, reflecting their prevalence in the dataset.
+- **False Positives (FP)**: Edema also has the highest FP, indicating more over-segmentation, while Tumor Core is more conservative.
+- **False Negatives (FN)**: Edema again leads, showing the model's difficulty in detecting all true tumor pixels, especially for diffuse regions.
+- **True Negatives (TN)**: Extremely high for all classes due to the large amount of background in brain MRIs.
+- **Interpretation**: Edema is the most challenging class, with the highest FP and FN per slice and lower precision/recall.
+Enhancing Tumor is detected most completely (best recall), while Tumor Core is detected most reliably when predicted (best precision), but is often missed.
+Overall, the model captures major tumor structures but struggles with subtle or diffuse regions, especially Edema.

 ### Key Observations
 ✅ Direct learning from original MRI modalities successful